nadira30/7641-Group-Project/README.md

 By executing these data cleaning steps, we ensured that the text data was appropriately formatted and ready for further processing, such as feature extraction and model training using logistic regression.

-#### Feature Reduction (Not Implemented - Potential Future Exploration)
-Our initial implementation will not include feature reduction techniques like Principal Component Analysis (PCA) or feature selection.
-However, these techniques can be explored in future iterations to:
-* Potentially improve model performance by reducing dimensionality.
-* Decrease training time.
-* Identify and remove irrelevant features that might hinder classification.

-Note: Since BERT already performs dimensionality reduction, additional feature reduction might not be necessary in this specific case.
-However, it remains a potential area for future exploration.

-## VII.
-Machine Learning Algorithms Implemented:
-This section outlines the planned implementation of machine learning algorithms for the final report (Section 3b).

-#### 1. BERT (Pre-trained - Implemented):

-BERT, a pre-trained deep learning model, will be used for feature extraction.
-BERT excels at learning valuable representations of words and their relationships within text data.
-Below is the high-level process that we followed:
-* Clean and tokenize the text data.
-* Feed the processed data into the pre-trained BERT model.
-* Obtain informative features from BERT's output, capturing the semantic meaning of the text.

-To construct our BERT model, we utilized the Hugging Face transformers library, leveraging the powerful BERT architecture pre-trained on vast amounts of text data.
-We initialized a BERT base model with uncased tokens (‘bert-base-uncased') and fine-tuned it for our specific task of Fake News or Real News Classification.
-The model consists of:
-1. An input layer for tokenized sequences, followed by the pre-trained BERT layers.
-2. We added a dropout layer for regularization and a dense layer with a sigmoid activation function for binary classification.
-3. Then we loaded the pretrained weight of BERT and finetune it.
-The source of pretrained weights is called bert_news.h5.
-4. The model was compiled using the Adam optimizer with a specified learning rate, and binary cross-entropy loss was used as the evaluation metric.

-During training, we employed early stopping and model checkpointing techniques to prevent overfitting and save the best-performing model based on validation accuracy.
-This approach enabled us to develop a robust BERT model capable of accurately distinguishing between fake and real news articles.

-#### 2. Logistic Regression (Planned):

-Logistic regression is the planned classification model for distinguishing real from fake news.
-It will leverage the BERT-extracted features:
-* The features will serve as input to the logistic regression model.
-* The model will learn a decision boundary in the feature space, enabling it to classify new unseen text data as real or fake news.
+### III.2 BERT for Feature extraction, classification, training, and evaluation:

+We leverage Bidirectional Encoder Representations from Transformers (BERT), a powerful pre-trained language model, to encode textual data from news articles.
+Since BERT excels at capturing semantic relationships between words and contextual meaning within sentences, we chose it as a primary tool for detecting fake news.

+During training, the provided code utilizes a pre-trained BERT model (‘bert-base-uncased') to transform preprocessed news text into numerical representations.
+These representations act as features that capture the essence of the news content.

+#### Data Preprocessing Method Implemented for BERT:

+We preprocessed our original text into input features BERT can read.
+The process is tokenizing and converting our original text into token IDs that can be read by the algorithm.
+The words are tokenized based on the vocabulary dictionary it was pretrained on (vocabulary size of 30,522 words), and unknown words are broken down into smaller words contained in the dictionary.
+Maximum sequence length is also specified so we can pad all sequences into the same length.
+However, please note that the final sequence length would be larger than specified since BERT tokenizer breaks unknown words into multiple small known words.

+Since BERT algorithm can only accept sentence lengths up to 512 words, we need to preprocess our data (long news) to feed into the algorithm.
+To do so, we follow the idea from this paper and segment each of the text into multiple subtexts of no longer than 150 words.
+The subtexts will have some overlapping, specifically, the last 30 words for first subtext will be the first 30 words of the second subtext.

+We incorporated several data preprocessing steps to prepare the news text data for BERT and logistic regression:

+* Text Cleaning: We removed punctuation, converted text to lowercase, and handled extra spaces to standardize the text format.
+This ensures consistent processing by BERT and avoids introducing noise due to formatting variations.

+* Text Splitting: We split each news article into subtexts with a maximum length of 150 words.
+This step caters to the input requirements of BERT, which has limitations on the sequence length it can process effectively.

+* BERT Tokenization: We use a pre-trained BERT tokenizer (‘bert-base-uncased') to convert text into numerical tokens (ids) that BERT understands.
+This allows BERT to process the textual data and extract meaningful features.

+* Padding and Truncation: We padded shorter sequences with zeros and truncated longer sequences to a fixed length (‘max_seq_len’) to ensure consistent input size for BERT.
+This step ensures all inputs are compatible with the BERT model's architecture.

+Thus, by carefully preparing and padding our input data, we ensured that our Fake News or Real News Classification model received standardized inputs, allowing it to effectively learn and make accurate predictions on news articles of varying lengths and complexities.

-#### 3. Support Vector Machines (SVM) (Planned):
+### III.3 Support Vector Machines (SVM):

-SVMs are powerful supervised learning algorithms that can effectively classify data points into different categories.
-They excel at finding hyperplanes (decision boundaries) in high-dimensional feature spaces, which makes them well-suited for text classification tasks like fake news detection.
-We think SVMs are a good fit for this use case because of the following:
-* High-dimensional data: Fake news detection often involves analyzing textual data, which translates into high-dimensional feature spaces.
-SVMs can handle these complex spaces efficiently.
-* Non-linear decision boundaries: Fake news often employ manipulative language or obfuscation techniques.
-SVMs can learn non-linear decision boundaries to separate real and fake news data points even if the patterns aren't perfectly linear.
-* Interpretability: SVMs offer a level of interpretability compared to complex deep learning models like BERT tying to our original goal of incorporating explainability into a black box neural network model.
-This can clarify the features the model uses to make predictions.
+#### Data Preprocessing Method Implemented for SVM:

+* Text cleaning:

+* Feature Extraction:

-## VII.
+## IV.
 Results and Discussion:
-#### Visualizations
+###  IV.1 Visualizations

-We used the training set to perform exploratory analysis.
-First, we wanted to look at the word count for each news and see if there is difference between real and fake news.
+We used the training set to perform exploratory data analysis.
+First, we wanted to look at the word count for each news and see if there is a difference between real and fake news.
 We can see in the below graph that most real news is within 1000 words, and the distribution of word count is skewed to the right.
 ![img3](https://raw.githubusercontent.com/nadira30/7641-Group-Project/main/_includes/3.png)

 As for the fake news, we see some outliers from the below graph making it hard to interpret.
 So, we plot it again below with outlier (news that has more than 20,000 words) removed.